Punjabi culture: Music

 Punjabi music started to develop and alter in the 20th century as it was impacted by Western musical genres including pop, rock, and hip-hop.
 As a result, a brand-new genre of Punjabi music emerged, fusing contemporary beats and production methods with traditional instruments and melodies.
 Gurdas Maan was a trailblazer of the new Punjabi music scene, becoming well known in the 1980s with singles like "Challa" and "Mamla Gadbad Hai."
 Traditional Punjabi folk tunes were blended with contemporary production methods in Maan's music, while societal themes including drug misuse, poverty, and governmental corruption were frequently touched upon in his lyrics.

+Diljit Dosanjh is a popular Punjabi artist who has been active since the last three to four years.